Seattle may opt to fill lesser roles in free agency

 The Mariners have six free agents of their own -- Josh Bard, Adam Kennedy, Wily Mo Pena, Luis Rodriguez, Jamey Wright and Aardsma.
 All except Aardsma were non-roster invitees who signed Minor League deals last year and could return under similar circumstances, with Wright and Bard seeming the most likely to receive Major League offers at this point.

-Free agents: C Josh Bard, IF Adam Kennedy, DH Wily Mo Pena, RHP Jamey Wright, RHP David Aardsma, IF Luis Rodriguez
+Contract issues Free agents: C Josh Bard, IF Adam Kennedy, DH Wily Mo Pena, RHP Jamey Wright, RHP David Aardsma, IF Luis Rodriguez

 Eligible for arbitration: RHP Brandon League, LHP Jason Vargas (Likely Super 2 eligibility: RHP Shawn Kelley)

-Third base: Unless the Mariners decide to give Figgins one last shot, rookies Kyle Seager and Alex Liddi are the top contenders.
+Areas of need Third base: Unless the Mariners decide to give Figgins one last shot, rookies Kyle Seager and Alex Liddi are the top contenders.
 Both showed flashes last year.
 Liddi offers the power potential the Mariners crave and Seager is a solid hitter who rose quickly through the system.
 It's not a strong year for free agents at this position beyond the Cubs' Aramis Ramirez, so Zduriencik might either need to get creative in a trade or bank on the youngsters developing.

 Left field/designated hitter: These two positions are intertwined, since Mike Carp proved he belongs in the lineup somewhere next season and figures to fill one of these roles.
 The club has a handful of young left-field candidates, including Casper Wells, Carlos Peguero, Michael Saunders, Trayvon Robinson and Greg Halman.
 But Zduriencik might try to supplement either in left or at DH by adding a veteran free agent if he could land a player like Josh Willingham or Ryan Ludwick.